AlfieLeFluffy/FIT_Study_Materials/Study Materials/Processing/Memory/Cache.md

 - [[OS]] memory usually have much more blocks of data then cache does.
 - There are mechanisms that select which [[Frame]]s should be loaded into cache.
 - These mechanisms should work with a rate of success, otherwise the system would need to spend a lot of time loading missing data.
+## Parameters
-- Some of the properties of mechanisms and cache are:
+Some of the parameters of mechanisms and cache are:
 - **Hit Rate** is the chance that the data the systems seeks is in the cache.
 Usually should be around 95-99%.
 - **Miss Rate** inverse of hit rate (1 - Hit Rate).
+	- A miss rate exists for every level of cache so in L1 a 5% miss rate means it misses in L1 in 5% of times, but a L2 miss rate of 2% means that it missed both in L1 and L2 with a 2% probability.
 - **Access time** is the time to get access to data that are stored in cache.
 - **Loss time** is the time to get access to data that are not stored in cache and have to be loaded.
 ## Organization
 The way the cache is organized is based upon the way the elements are mapped from the [[OS]] memory to the cache.
 Its main purpose should be to reduce **Miss Rate**.
 ### Direct Mapping